 When officers suspect impairment from marijuana, the officers will often testify that the saw and smelled marijuana in the vehicle or on the driver's person.
 The officers will search for marijuana or other contraband in the vehicle.
 Although any medical professional would testify that such observations are nonsense, the officers are trained to look and find a “lack of convergence in the driver's eyes” and green mucus covering the tongue.

-In many of these cases, the officer will secure a blood test during the DUI investigation that can reveal whether the driver has a primary metabolite of marijuana or another type of controlled substances in his or her body.
+In many of these cases, the officer will secure a blood test during the driving under the influence (DUI) investigation that can reveal whether the driver has a primary metabolite of marijuana or another type of controlled substances in his or her body.
 If you were charged under Utah Code section 41-6a-517 for operating a motor vehicle with a metabolite of a controlled substance, including marijuana, in your body, then contact an experienced criminal defense attorney in Salt Lake City, Utah.

 If you were arrested for any DUI case involving the consumption of drugs, narcotics, or controlled substances, then contact an experienced criminal defense attorney at Brown, Bradshaw & Moffat, LLP.
 We represent clients charged with a variety of driving offenses such as DUI, reckless driving, racing on highways, or driving while license suspended.